 If you have a qualified disability or limitation, you may request special accommodations for examination.
-Accommodations must be approved by D&SDT-Headmaster/AZBN in advance of examination.
-The request for accommodations can be found on the D&SDT-HEADMASTER webpage or by clicking on this link: ADA Accommodation Form 1404.
-This form must be submitted to D&SDT-Headmaster with required documentation listed on the second page of the ADA application in order to be reviewed for a special accommodation.
+Accommodations must be approved by D&SDT-Headmaster in advance of examination.
+The request for accommodations can be found on the D&SDT-HEADMASTER webpage and clicking on the PDF Fillable ADA Accommodation Form 1404.
+Fill out the ADA Request and attach with the required documentation found on the second page of the request form to an email to: arizona@hdmaster.com, in order to be reviewed for an accommodation.